Disney vs. Universal: A Complete Comparison of Both Parks

 5. Skip the Regular Line Options

-(As one of the many Disney changes related to the pandemic, Disney’s FastPass reservation system is currently on hold.
+(As one of the many Disney changes related to the pandemic, Disney’s FastPass reservation system is gone.
 Universal continues to offer their Express Pass option, however.)

 One of the biggest differences between Disney World vs. Universal Studios is their ‘skip the regular line’ option.

-Disney is notoriously known for incredibly long wait times for their headliner attractions.
+Disney is notoriously known for incredibly long wait times for its headliner attractions.

-Universal’s ‘skip the regular line’ system is called Express Pass.
+The ‘skip the regular line’ option at Universal Orlando is called Universal Express.

 6. The Locker System